Skip to main content

 The agent prevents duplicate additions—if you try to add a test that already exists, you’ll see a warning.

-1. Add the test to your project
+1. Add the test to your project so you can edit it in the test editor

-5. Run and verify the test
+4. Run and verify the test before treating it as passing

 Practical examples